 Personal Mission Statements?

-A personal mission explains the vision you want to materialise in your life.
-It requires an in-depth assessment of your inner emotions, values and beliefs.
+A personal mission explains the vision you want to materialize in your life.
+It requires an in-depth assessment of your inner emotions, values, and beliefs.

 “creating peace where there was pain“

 Creating a personal mission around your foundational values is an excellent way to create the best quality of life.
 So if your personal mission involves getting over a toxic relationship and moving on then core values such as:

 Forgiveness.
 Trust.
 Bravery.
 Courage.
 Letting go.
 Kindness.
 Growing.
 Building.
 Strength.

 Above all, it means creating peace where there was pain, getting through your day, even when you can’t see a way out.
 To find the Nelson Mandela in you and follow the path that you believe in that will set you free, click here to access the various tools and courses that I would recommend.

 A personal mission statement that makes you stronger and makes you stand up against the world even when it tries to knock you down is priceless.

 Christians believe that their personal mission statement should align with God’s teaching through the Bible.
 I believe the pinnacle of this is based on Galatians 5:22-23 New International Version (NIV) which states:

 “But the fruit of the spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things, there is no law”.